Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Causality in Lorentz-breaking theories

-In physics, causality is in particular also incorporated in the idea of sourced equations such as the sourced wave-equation in Eq.~\eqref{eq:MemEqGenFinal} with general solution Eq.~\eqref{eqn:SolForm}.
+In physics, causality is in particular also incorporated in the idea of sourced equations such as the sourced wave equation in Eq.~\eqref{eq:MemEqGenFinal} with general solution Eq.~\eqref{eqn:SolForm}.
 The field value at a spacetime instant $\{t,\vec{x}\}$ is determined by the value of the source at all $\{t',\vec x'\}$, weighted by the retarded Green's function.
 First of all, choosing the retarded Green's function precisely imposes the time ordering $t>t'$.
-Moreover, in the case of a wave-equation, the Green's function additionally accounts for the ``propagation'' of the source influence from $x'$ to $x$ by incorporating the appropriate retardation characterized by the finite propagation velocity of the field satisfying the wave-equation.
-In the context of E\AE{} gravity, these considerations imply that any solution to the wave-equation weighted by the appropriate retarded Green's function will not violate causality as defined within the preferred coordinate frame.
+Moreover, in the case of a wave equation, the Green's function additionally accounts for the ``propagation'' of the source influence from $x'$ to $x$ by incorporating the appropriate retardation characterized by the finite propagation velocity of the field satisfying the wave equation.
+In the context of E\AE{} gravity, these considerations imply that any solution to the wave equation weighted by the appropriate retarded Green's function will not violate causality as defined within the preferred coordinate frame.

 Yet, in the asymptotic limit, the null fields naturally depend on a different notion of time characterized by the asymptotic retarded time $u$.
 Coming back to the discussion below Eq.~\eqref{eq:PulseMem2} this leads to a different notion time ordering between time evolution of the source $u'$ and the asymptotic retarded time, which is precisely what is reversed if $\mathcal{V}<0$.
 In the context of an emission of individual energy-momentum pulses, the statement that in some directions we have $u'>u$ can readily be understood.